 The Rainbow Fish Craft

 I love finding crafts that I can tie in to my favorite picture books.
-The Rainbow Fish is one I remember reading to my oldest (now in his 20’s) when he was little.
-Now, I love sharing it with my young nephew.
+The Rainbow Fish is a book I remember reading to my oldest (now in his 20’s) when he was little.
+Now, I love sharing it with my grandson!